Browsed by

 “Do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world. ” (1 Jn 4:1)

 “I warn everyone who hears the words of the prophecy of this scroll: If anyone adds anything to them, God will add to that person the plagues described in this scroll.
 And if anyone takes words away from this scroll of prophecy, God will take away from that person any share in the tree of life and in the Holy City, which are described in this scroll.”
-(Rev 22:18-19) Adding to or subtracting anything from the Bible is condemned by God.
+(Revelation 22:18-19) Adding to or subtracting anything from the Bible is condemned by God.
+Commentaries in harmony with what the Bible actually says are fine, but nothing written by humans is equal to the scriptures.

 “Sanctify them by the truth; your word is truth.”
-(Jn 17:17)The Bible is God’s Word.
+(John 17:17) The Bible is God’s Word.

 “Remember what the apostles of our Lord Jesus Christ foretold.”
 (Jude 17) The word of the apostles was authoritative.
 The New Testament was written by four apostles directly chosen by Jesus, namely, Matthew, John, Peter and Paul.
 Four other close associates of the apostles also wrote the New Testament.